Search

 Sanctions and liability: Member states to be given more freedom of decision

 Instead of a minimum upper limit for sanctions of 5 percent of global net turnover, the Commission now only wants to provide guidelines.
 The EU Commission also wants to give member states a free hand with regard to civil liability.
-Currently, member states are supposed to ensure that companies can also be held liable under civil law in the event of culpable infringements.
+Currently, member states are required to ensure that companies can also be held liable under civil law in the event of culpable infringements.
 This obligation is now to be dropped.

 Commission strives for greater harmonization